• Skip to primary navigation

 • Using a mixer, beat the brown butter, brown sugar, and salt.
 Beat on high for 2 minutes.
 Add in vanilla and eggs.
 Mix on high for 1 minute.
 The dough will be light and fluffy.

-1 cup Plus 2 tablespoon Unsalted butter, ½ cup White granulated sugar, 1 cup Brown sugar, 1 teaspoon Pure vanilla extract, 2 Large eggs
+1 cup Plus 2 TBSP Unsalted butter, 1/2 cup White granulated sugar, 1 cup Brown sugar, 1 tsp Pure vanilla extract, 2 Large eggs

 • Add in the dry ingredients.
 Mix on low until combined.
 Add in toffee, white chocolate chips, and chocolate chips.
 Fold in using a rubber spatula.
 Chill for 30 minutes.